Thank you for your visit to our website. I hope you will find the information contained within interesting and productive.

 European-American University (EAU) is one of the institutions that has now merged in the Western Orthodox University.

 All degrees issued by European-American University remain legal and valid.
-They can be verified upon enquiry to the Western Orthodox University which is the custodian of European-American University’s academic records.
+They can be verified upon enquiry to the Western Orthodox Academy which is the custodian of European-American University’s academic records.

 All contractual arrangements entered into by EAU under its incorporation in the Commonwealth of Dominica, including faculty appointments and campus arrangements, have been inherited by the Western Orthodox University as the legal successor to EAU.